oniani/ira-analysis/README.md

 .
 ├── LICENSE        # A license for the project
 ├── data           # Data storage
+├── koppel11       # Implementation of the paper "koppel11"
+├── nlp-model      # NLP model for binary classification of IRA ad texts ├── paper          # Paper
 ├── pdf-scraping   # Tools for PDF scraping
-├── paper          # Paper
-├── koppel11       # Implementation of the paper "koppel11"
-└── visualization  # Programs and scripts for statistical visualizations
+├── visualization  # Programs and scripts for statistical visualizations └── web-app        # Web application using the pre-trained NLP model
 ```

 ## Working with Data